-A walking tour through Tucson’s Barrio Viejo offers a colorful look at the Mexican heritage that has shaped Arizona’s vibrant history.
+A walk through Tucson’s Barrio Viejo offers a colorful look at Mexican heritage and Arizona’s vibrant history.

 The hip eatery is on the Southeastern tip of Tucson’s Barrio Viejo neighborhood.
-And so we grab our coffees and head out on a walking tour through this vibrant district.
+It’s a perfect start for a walking tour through this vibrant district.

 A colorful past

 Tucson is about 60 miles from the Mexican border, with a population of some half a million residents.

 Founded as a military fort by the Spanish, it was included in the state of Sonora after Mexico gained independence from Spain in 1821.
 Some three decades later, the U.S. acquired Tucson from Mexico as part of the Gadsden Purchase.

 Today the city is about 41 percent Hispanic or Latino.
 It’s known for Sonoran-style Mexican food and its Mariachi musicians.
 There’s also a rodeo week, a thriving punk scene and a procession on All Soul’s that draws on the rich traditions of Mexico’s Day of the Dead.

 And in Barrio Viejo, that Mexican heritage can be seen everywhere.